|Name / Contact||Host / Education / Research|

 Host: Roland Bürgmann

 I am interested in geodetic observations (GPS and InSAR) to characterise the crustal deformation around subduction zones and large strike slip faults.
 I mainly focus on aseismic transient processes such as slow slip events and postseismic relaxation.
+For more informations about my research, please visit my webpage.

 |Daniel Ruttedrutte@bgc.org@ Berkeley Geochronology Center||